-Slow Cooker Nutty Asian Pork makes your kitchen smell so good, they’ll be running to the dinner table!
-This pork can be eaten alone for low carb or served over rice for a delicious take out at home meal!
+Slow Cooker Nutty Asian Pork makes your kitchen smell so good, they’ll be running to the table!

 And the sauce here?
 Well that’s a whole different conversation.
 This nutty Asian flavored sauce is total perfection.
 Don’t forget to serve this pork recipe with rice so that you don’t leave any behind.

 For this sauce recipe we’re using oyster sauce, garlic, sesame oil, soy sauce, brown sugar and peanut butter.
 Very similar to a Thai peanut sauce, with most of the same flavors.
 So if you like satay chicken, you’re definitely going to love this Nutty Asian Pork recipe.

 If you’ve never had bok choy before, although I think you have because it’s in a lot of Chinese take out meals, it’s has a crunchy mild cabbage flavor.
 Although it’s way better than cabbage in my opinion, so if you can find it you should try some.